MisterDA/love-release/README.md

 #### OPERATING SYSTEMS
 `-l` Create a plain Love file.
 It is just a zip of your sources, renamed in *.love.
-     Mostly aimed at Linux players or developpers and the most common distribution process.
+     Mostly aimed at Linux players or developers and the most common distribution process.

 `-m` Create MacOS application.
      Starting with Love 0.9.0, Love no longer supports old x86 Macintosh.